-Mental Health First Aid for Faculty and Staff is free training that shows how to help people who are experiencing a mental health crisis.
+Mental Health First Aid for Faculty and Staff offers free training on how to help people who are experiencing a mental health crisis.

 Mindful Mason Moments presents free mindfulness meditation sessions for the Mason community at noon on weekdays each semester.

 ProjectConnect helps Mason students, faculty, and staff build a stronger campus community for greater well-being.